caiquearaujo/Apache-Site-Setup/README.md

 ## What's next?
 For now, it's a lot good.
 But there are some considerations we can improve:

-1. Filter each variable typed in the terminal;
-2. Setup the public folder creation as optional;
-3. A command to only execute somekind of tasks.
-For example: only changes permissions of folders or only create the folders;
-4. Improve the default configuration files, creating them if them don't exist.
+1. Improve the default configuration files, creating them if them don't exist.

 ## Version
-1.0.0
+1.1.0